-Earlier studies of the composition of the slag at the site, by Hosler and some of her students, revealed that it had formed at a temperature of 1150 degrees Celsius, which could not have been achieved with just the blowpipe system and would have required bellows.
+Earlier studies of the composition of the slag at the site, by Hosler and some of her students, revealed that it had formed at a temperature of 1,150 degrees Celsius (2,100 degrees Fahrenheit), which could not have been achieved with just the blowpipe system and would have required bellows.
 That helps to confirm the continued operation of the site long into the colonial period, Hosler says.

 Years of work went into trying to find ways to date the different deposits of slag at the site.
 The team also tried archaeomagnetic data but found that the method was not effective for the materials in that particular region of Mexico.
 But the written historical record proved key to making sense of the wide range of dates, which reflected centuries of use of the site.

 Documents sent back to Spain in the early colonial period described the availability of the locally produced copper, and the colonists’ successful tests of using it to cast bronze artillery pieces.
 Documents also described the bargains made by the indigenous producers to gain economic privileges for their people, based on their specialized metallurgical knowledge.

 “We know from documents that the Europeans figured out that the only way they could smelt copper was to collaborate with the indigenous people who were already doing it,” Hosler says.
 “They had to cut deals with the indigenous smelters.”